-Wall Street retreats as trade war fears compound virus woes
+Wall Street falls as trade war fears add to virus woes

-(Reuters) - U.S. stocks dropped on Friday as signs of deteriorating trade relations between the United States and China added to economic worries due to the novel coronavirus pandemic.
+(Reuters) - A slump in technology stocks knocked Wall Street’s main indexes lower on Friday, as signs of deteriorating trade relations between the United States and China added to economic worries due to the novel coronavirus pandemic.

 The Trump administration moved to block semiconductor shipments to China’s Huawei Technologies from global chipmakers.
 China was swift to respond with a report saying it was ready to put U.S. companies on an “unreliable entity list,” according to the Global Times.